contract-first-idp/contract-first-idp.github.io/_posts/2024-07-31-Backstage-Integration-with-Developer-Platforms.md

 github_username: davgordo
 ---

-# Models for Backstage integration with Internal Developer Platforms
+# Backstage Integration with Developer Platforms

 In my experience working on Backstage-based Internal Developer Portal pilot and adoption initiatives, I have observed two fundamental contrasting patterns for Backstage integration with the underlying developer platform.
 Especially within the context of a Kubernetes-based platform for container infrastructure, one specific integration pattern seems to offer a higher return on investment.
 This article will explore the contrasting integration models, how they are different, and the potential implications for ongoing developer portal operations and the developer platform itself.